newky2k/MessageBus/component/GettingStarted.md

 	target.RegisterSticky(handler);		//at this point the above handler will be executed

-You can remove the sticky event by calling:
+You can remove the sticky event of a given ID by calling:

 	void RemoveStickyEvent(string eventId);

-or remove all sticky events:
+You can also remove all sticky events:

 	void RemoveAllStickyEvents();